 In large families younger children receive loving attention from not just two parents but many older siblings as well.
 If they fall down, many hands reach down to help them up.
-If they accomplish a goal, whether it’s learning to throw a ball or succeeding at a school athletic event, many sibs are there to coach and assist them, and many voices then chime in to augment their joy.
+If they aim to accomplish a goal, whether it’s learning to throw a ball or succeeding at a school athletic event, many sibs are there to coach and assist them, and many voices then chime in to celebrate their victories.

-In one family, for instance, when one of the sisters did something that created controversy at her high school, her older siblings fielded the hostile phone calls to their home while the others entertained her with comic renditions of her troubles until her fears gave way to laugher.
-In another big family, when one toddler seemed slow to begin to babble consonants, older sibs took turns sitting her on their lap to play imitating-sounds games.
+In one large family, for instance, one of the sisters did something that created controversy at her high school.
+One of her older siblings fielded the hostile phone calls to their home while the others entertained her with comic renditions of her troubles until her fears gave way to laugher.
+In another big family, when one toddler was slow to babble consonants, older sibs took turns playing games to get her to make "b" and "t" and "ssss" sounds.

 As adults, siblings tend to continue to support each other; less stress means less divorce risk.

-When illness strikes, there’s an unexpected job loss, or grief besets adults, adult siblings can come to the rescue, lowering the stress on the person with the problem and his her spouse.
+When illness strikes, there’s an unexpected job loss, or grief besets adults, adult siblings can come to the rescue.
+Their help can lower the stress on the sibling with the problem and his her spouse.

 In these days of modern contraceptive practices, large families are a choice.
 In order to decide to have this many children, parents generally have to be quite strong individuals who feel that they can handle the managerial, emotional and financial stresses of a large family group.
 They are likely to take parenting seriously and therefore talk with friends and seek out reading materials that strengthen their parenting and family management skills.
 And they are likely to place the needs of their family as a top priority in their lives.

 Other Factors To Consider Besides Your Kids' Divorce Rates In Deciding to Raise a Big Family

 1. Having kids costs a lot of money per child, first for clothing and food and then especially for colleges and weddings.